dominikj111/shelly-bunny/readme.md

 ## TODO

 - [ ] confirm all help assets are correct
-- [ ] write documentation for functions
+- [ ] write documentation for functions and runners
 - [ ] generate docs ?
 - [ ] implement backup